Features

 Hooks

-The Livewire (and by extension, Magewire) architecture was designed with extensibility in mind, allowing developers to hook into certain processes before or after they occur.
+The Livewire (and by extension, Magewire) architecture was designed with extensibility in mind, allowing developers to hook into processes before or after they occur.

 FAQ